Drive away in the right car for the right price.

 If you do get cold feet and want to return a used car, you may have more luck.
 Depending on the dealer, you may be able to return your car.
 Each lender is different, so if you research this aspect before you finalize your purchase.

-Buying a car is a long process that can be stressful and confusing, but you can make it more simple by knowing what type of car you want beforehand and learning about your financing options.
+Getting behind the wheel of a new car is a long process that can be stressful and confusing — especially if it’s your first time buying a car.
+But you can make it more simple by knowing what type of car you want beforehand and learning about your financing options.

 Frequently asked questions